-On 26 July, the DOJ issued Opinion No. 46, Series of 2007, upholding the validity of a contract that was lost and stolen!
-Miracles do happen in the DOJ, where they review contracts that do not exist, and pass approval of the same.
+On July 26, Mr. President, the DOJ issued Opinion No. 46, Series of 2007, upholding the validity of a contract that was lost and stolen!
+Miracles do happen in the DOJ, Mr. President, where they review contracts that do not exist, and pass approval of the same.

 Even the Presidential Legal Counsel Sergio Apostol declared before the press that there is no NBN-ZTE project, because there is no contract.

 Mr. President, from my sources at the DOTC, here in my hand is the so-called “reconstituted” contract.
-Except for intercalating pagination on every sheet, it is word-for-word similar to the “lost” original signed contract.
+But except for intercalating pagination on every sheet, it is word-for-word similar to the “lost” original signed contract.

 Who did Formoso think he could fool about his cloak-and-dagger yarn of a theft in the hotel room of a DTI trade attaché in Hainan?